-- The addresses 192.168.0.xxx and 192.168.1.xxx are a common series of local network IP addresses provided by Internet routers, hubs, and switches with DHCP servers, so don't freak if you have the same local IP address.
-Similarly, Apple tends to use the form 10.0.1.xxx for local networks. - Nay: If you don't get a successful ping, check your cable connections, power cords, and macOS settings.
+The address 192.168.0.xxx is a common series of local network IP addresses provided by Internet routers, hubs, and switches with DHCP servers, so don't freak if you have the same local IP address.
+Similarly, Apple tends to use the form 10.0.1.xxx for local networks.

+• Nay: If you don't get a successful ping, check your cable connections, power cords, and OS X settings.
 If you're using a wireless connection, you might have to move closer to the network base station to connect successfully, especially through walls.